 Ayurvedic Strategies for Healthy Holiday Eating

 ‘Tis the season to be snacking!
 From Thanksgiving (or even Halloween) through Valentine’s Day, the holidays present an extended string of festive gatherings that center around food and drinks.
-While living it up with friends, family, and colleagues can be fun, it can also be a bit stressful — especially if travel, hectic schedules, extra spending, and rich, sugary foods are on the menu.
+While living it up with friends, family, and colleagues can be fun, it can also be a bit stressful — especially with travel, gift buying, hectic schedules, and easy access to rich and sugary foods.

 “When there’s stress involved, our choices can become more reactive, rather than coming from a grounded place and connected to the self,” says Sankari Wegman, an Ayurvedic consultant at The Raj who also teaches Ayurvedic cooking classes.
 Moreover, Wegman tells us, it’s particularly easy to feel stressed during Vata season, which falls in autumn.
 “Vata by nature is light and airy, and it gets thrown out of balance when there’s any kind of irregularity.”